 In type 1 diabetes, oxidative stress plays a role in kidney disease.
 SOD enzymes protect against kidney disease through detoxifying reactive oxygen species.
 In a 2011 study of 1,258 type 1 diabetics (Caucasian), the T-allele of rs1041740 was associated with a more than 5 times greater risk of kidney disease. [ref]

 Oxidative stress is thought to play a role in Alzheimer’s disease as well, and SOD1 variants have been studied to see if they affect the risk of Alzheimer’s.
 For rs2070424, the G allele was found to be protective against Alzheimer’s disease regardless of APOE gene status. [ref] [ref](See my article on APOE and Alzheimer’s to determine your APOE type.)

 |Check your 23andMe results for rs2070424:|

 Hearing loss is also associated with SOD1 antioxidant activity.
-In one study, the G/G genotype of rs10432782 was associated with higher risk of noise induced hearing loss.
+In one study, the G/G genotype of rs10432782 was associated with a higher risk of noise-induced hearing loss.
 That G/G genotype of rs10432782 also showed higher SOD1 activity. [ref]

 |Check your 23andMe results for rs10432782: